Blast from the Past

 Gameplay is split into two segments, the mech and on-foot segments.
 In the mech segments you pilot a mech of your choosing with each mech having its own strengths and weaknesses.
 These segments really do make you feel like a giant robot, as your are gigantic compared to the other non-mech enemies.
 Eventually you get to cause rampant destruction in cities.
 This combined with the explosive based weapons can create lots of fun and mayhem.
 The on-foot segments are more traditional.
 However, the challenge presented is greater than the mech segments, as you die much more easily in the on-foot segments.
 Each segment has their own weapon sets and level types and Shogo keeps the pace more interesting by not keeping you in a mech or on-foot segment for too long, providing a nice balance between the two.

 One last thing I’d like to mention is the voice acting.
 Put simply, it is actually quite excellent.
 Too bad there wasn’t more dramatic scenes in the game to use the voice actors’ talents.
 The voice actors understood their roles perfectly and hammed up the performance when necessary, creating a nice blend of comedic and serious vibes.

 I enjoyed Shogo very much.
-It was definitely worth my $6.
+It was definitely worth my six bucks.
 While not the longest FPS, as I beat it in one afternoon, it was enjoyable nonetheless.
 If you like FPSs, I’d say buy it.
-You can’t go wrong, and with a $6 price tag, it’s not going to hurt your budget either.
+You can’t go wrong, and with the price point, it’s not going to hurt your budget either.